 - Not transferred to countries outside EEA without adequate protection

 Section 7 of the Act also gives you the right to access information held about you.

 Should you wish to know what information the Council holds on you, you should fill the application form, provide proof of identity (a copy of your passport or driving licence or original documents such as utility bills), and pay o fee of £10 - by sending a cheque or postal order payable to 'Gwynedd Council'.

 Send the form with the documents listed to:

-- Information Manager, Customer Care, Council Offices, Shirehall Street, Caernarfon, Gwynedd, LL55 1SH
+- Senior Statutory Data Protection Officer, Council Offices, Shirehall Street, Caernarfon, Gwynedd, LL55 1SH

 Unfortunately we cannot accept email or on-line requests.

 We have 40 calendar days in which to process your application.